Rui0828/Learning-From-Mistakes-Prompting/README.md

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.
 Note: This repository uses OpenAI API for certain functionalities.
 Users are responsible for ensuring compliance with OpenAI's [usage policies](https://openai.com/policies/usage-policies/).

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions for improving the codebase or adding new features.